+In bead-milling, tissues can be disrupted by rapid agitation in the presence of beads and lysis buffer.
+Disruption and simultaneous homogenization occur by the shearing and crushing action of the beads as they collide with the cells.
 The TissueLyser II disrupts and homogenizes up to 48 tissue samples simultaneously when used in combination with the TissueLyser Adapter Set 2 x 24, which holds 48 x 2 ml microcentrifuge tubes containing stainless steel beads of 5 mm mean diameter.
 For guidelines on using the TissueLyser II, refer to the TissueLyser Handbook.

-If using other bead mills for sample disruption and homogenization, refer to suppliers' guidelines.
+For other bead mills, refer to suppliers' guidelines.